-South Korean leader welcomes North Korean delegation to presidential palace
+Kim Jong Un invites South Korean President Moon to Pyongyang

 Moon has expressed his intention to use the Winter Olympics as a chance to make diplomatic inroads with the North and restore normalized communications, following months of high tensions on the Peninsula.

+Speaking at his swearing in ceremony last year, Moon said he would be willing to travel to Pyongyang "under the right conditions," adding that "for peace on the Korean Peninsula, I will do everything that I can do."

-Other members of the North Korean delegation present included Ri Son Kwon -- who led the first sit-down talks at the Demilitarized Zone (DMZ) earlier this year, and Choe Hwi.
+Other members of the North Korean delegation present at Saturday's meeting included Ri Son Gwon -- who led the first sit-down talks at the Demilitarized Zone (DMZ) earlier this year, and Choe Hwi.
 South Korean participants included senior officials Jeong Eui-yong, Jo Myong-gyoon and Im Jong-suk -- the chief presidential secretary.

 Dialogue with the US